-90% of Fortune 500 companies operating within the U.S. sought assistance from third-party logistics providers (3PLs), according to a 2017 study by supply chain consultancy Armstrong & Associates.
-Rising complexity of freight management and technology-driven logistics has businesses of all sizes turning to 3PLs to help them drive efficiency, cost savings, and visibility into their supply chains.
+90% of Fortune 500 companies operating within the U.S. sought assistance from third-party logistics providers (3PLs), according to a recent study by supply chain consultancy Armstrong & Associates.
+The rising complexity of freight management and technology-driven logistics has businesses of all sizes turning to 3PLs to help them drive efficiency, cost savings, and visibility into their supply chains.

 A successful relationship with a 3PL comes down to choosing the right provider and creating a partnership.
 Inbound Logistics Magazine published an article with tips for “Getting the Most From Your 3PL”, and we’re sharing the key takeaways to help shippers navigate a successful 3PL partnership.